 Ensure you have access to the ChatGPT interface by logging in to your OpenAI account.

 How to do it…

+This example will demonstrate how to create a security controls comparison table.
+Let's dive into the steps to achieve this:

 Craft your prompt by specifying the table format and the information you want to include.
 For this example, we will generate a table comparing different security controls: